 - Nutritional applications

-The IR Service does not have specific service hours.
-However, we are always available during business hours for consultation with clients and their referring veterinarians to discuss how IR can aid in the treatment of many diseases of many small-animal patients.
+The Interventional Radiology Service does not have specific service hours.
+However, we are always available during business hours for consultation with referring veterinarians to discuss how Interventional Radiology can aid in the treatment of many diseases of many small-animal patients.
 If we are unavailable, consultation calls will be returned promptly.
-The IR Service operates on an appointment basis; however, we recognize that certain disease processes necessitate emergency treatment, and we are able to meet these needs.
+The Interventional Radiology Service operates on an appointment basis; however, we recognize that certain disease processes necessitate emergency treatment, and we are able to meet these needs.